KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

 2. Boot into installation environment on your desired machine.

 3. Change to your keyboard layout.
-In British english, it would be:
+In British English, it would be:

 ```
 loadkeys uk.map.gz